-The NTT INDYCAR SERIES, the Indianapolis Motor Speedway and IMS Productions are owned by Penske Corporation, a global transportation, automotive and motorsports leader.
+The NTT INDYCAR SERIES, Indy Lights, the Indianapolis Motor Speedway and IMS Productions are owned by Penske Corporation, a global transportation, automotive and motorsports leader.

 For more information on INDYCAR and the NTT INDYCAR SERIES, please visit www.indycar.com.

 The IMSA WeatherTech SportsCar Championship (IMSA)

-The IMSA WeatherTech SportsCar Championship is North America's premiere sports car endurance racing series.
+The IMSA WeatherTech SportsCar Championship is North America's premier sports car endurance racing series.
 Competitors from across the globe compete for honors at some of the most historic and iconic racetracks in North America.
-The series features a total of four classes: Daytona Prototype international (DPi), Le Mans Prototype 2 (LMP2), GT Le Mans (GTLM), and GT Daytona (GTD) racing at the same time at most races, driven by many of the world's best road racers.
-In 2021, the Chevrolet Sports Car Classic on Belle Isle included the DPi and GTD classes along with the GTLM class racing in an exhibition event.
+The series features a total of five classes: Daytona Prototype international (DPi), Le Mans Prototype 2 (LMP2), Le Mans Prototype 3 (LMP3), GT Daytona Pro (GTD PRO), and GT Daytona (GTD) racing at the same time at most races, driven by many of the world's best road racers.
+In 2022, the Chevrolet Sports Car Classic on Belle Isle includes the DPi and GTD classes.

 The DPi class features the fastest and most technologically advanced cars in North America.
-DPi cars from manufacturers such as Acura, Cadillac and Mazda are specifically designed and engineered for the racetrack.
+DPi cars from manufacturers Acura and Cadillac are specifically designed and engineered for the racetrack.
 While unique in appearance, the technology being developed in the DPi category is relevant and directly tied to manufacturers' R&D initiatives.
 The GTD cars are enhanced by technology and utilize the global FIA GT3 technical specifications.
-The GTD class consists of cars from leading manufacturers such as Acura, Aston Martin, Audi, BMW, Ferrari, Lamborghini, Lexus, McLaren, Mercedes-AMG and Porsche.
+The GTD class consists of cars from leading manufacturers such as Acura, Aston Martin, BMW, Ferrari, Lamborghini, Lexus, McLaren, Mercedes-AMG and Porsche.

-The 12-race 2021 WeatherTech Championship schedule is highlighted by endurance races such as the around-the-clock season-opening Rolex 24 At Daytona, the Mobil 1 Twelve Hours of Sebring Presented by Advance Auto Parts and the 10-hour Motul Petit Le Mans at Michelin Raceway Road Atlanta.
+The 12-race 2022 WeatherTech Championship schedule is highlighted by endurance races such as the twice-around-the-clock season-opening Rolex 24 At Daytona, the Mobil 1 Twelve Hours of Sebring Presented by Advance Auto Parts and the 10-hour Motul Petit Le Mans at Michelin Raceway Road Atlanta.

 To help fans follow the on-track action, IMSA uses a Leader Light System.
 It allows fans to easily identify the position of each car in its respective class.